 - Also, line with a napkin and fill with a slider and fries.

-- How about adding a small glass dish in this container and filling it with your favorite dipping sauce for fries?
+- How about adding a small glass dish and filling it with your favorite dipping sauce for fries?

-- Another example is lining these with paper and filling these crates with an assortment of cheeses, fruits and crackers on a charcuterie board or tray.
+- Another example is lining it with paper and filling these with an assortment of cheeses, fruits, and crackers on a charcuterie board or tray.

-- I also think these fruit baskets will be fun with different sorts of candies and small desserts.
-Think about, cubes of poundcake, wrapped chocolates and M&M’s.
+- I also think these will be fun with different candies and small desserts.
+Think about, wrapped chocolates, and M&M’s.

 - Make a May Day basket for a family member or friend.

-- How about adding nail polish wrapped pretty and giving this as a gift?
+- How about adding nail polish wrapped with cellophane and a pretty ribbon and giving this as a gift?

-These will also be great for favors for your guest.
-Filling a cellophane bag inside the crate and assorted cookies and other treats.
+These will also be great for favors for your guests for a birthday party, bridal shower, or graduation party.
+Fill a cellophane bag inside with cookies and treats.

-Make Vintage Berry Crates Easily Using Natural Products Such as Tea
+Make Vintage Berry Crates Easily Using Tea Stain

-So then became the plan.
-I didn’t want to deal with stain.
-Besides these containers are balsa wood and I think stain would have been too heavy.
+After receiving the new crates, I began coming up with an idea of how to age them and make them vintage looking.
+I didn’t want to deal with stains.
+These containers are balsa wood and I think the stain would have been too heavy and bled through the wood.

 So, how did I make these berry crates look old?